anoguchi0830/univ-calen-help-/README.md

 	1. Open Adobe Express and launch the add-on Universal Calendar.
 	2. Select the year and month.
 	3. Optionally configure layout options such as background color or text color.
-	4. Click “Generate” to insert the calendar directly on your canvas.
+	4. Click “Insert to Express” to insert the calendar directly on your canvas.
 	5. Adjust fonts, positions, or sizes manually after insertion.

 ⸻